cosmos/ibc/spec/ics-004-channel-and-packet-semantics/README.md

 - Checks that the packet sequence is the next sequence the channel end expects to receive (for ordered channels)
 - Checks that the timeout height has not yet passed
 - Checks the inclusion proof of packet data commitment in the outgoing chain's state
-- Sets the opaque acknowledgement value at a store key unique to the packet (if the acknowledgement is non-empty or the channel is unordered)
+- Sets the opaque acknowledgement value at a store path unique to the packet (if the acknowledgement is non-empty or the channel is unordered)
 - Increments the packet receive sequence associated with the channel end (ordered channels only)

 ```typescript